r00tmebaby/ZedTV-IPTV-Player-Recorder-Scraper/README.md

 <img src="MEDIA/9.png" alt="ZeDTV screenshot">
 <img src="MEDIA/10.png" alt="ZeDTV screenshot">

+## Platform Support
+### ❗ Current Status
+This project **supports Windows only**.
+It relies on Windows-specific components such as `ctypes.windll.user32` and `libvlc.dll`.
+Although many parts of the codebase (including the GUI) are technically portable, the media backend currently depends on Windows-only libraries, so macOS and Linux are **not supported** at this time.

+I also don’t currently have macOS or Linux environments available for development or testing.
+Using virtualization is possible, but it slows down development significantly and makes the workflow unpleasant, so cross-platform support isn’t planned for now.

+**Contributions toward Linux/macOS support are very welcome.**

 ## Overview
 ZeDTV is an all-in-one IPTV toolkit: scrape & browse channels, play them, build your own M3U lists, and (new!) connect directly to **Xtream Codes / Xtream UI** portals with account management and offline snapshots.
 The GUI (PySimpleGUI) keeps things simple while still exposing power features like metadata extraction and one-click playback/recording.
 ---

 ## What's New (v1.5)